 If the stock price does not rise enough, cutting your losses on your long call position can be a prudent move.
 If XYZ shares climb from $95 to $96 after two months, let’s assume the call option’s value declines to $2.
 The decline in time value is more than the increase in intrinsic value.

-You choose to sell-to-close your long call position for $2, resulting in a loss of $3 on the trade.
+You choose to sell-to-close your long call position for $2, resulting in a loss of $3 on the trade, or $300 across the 100 shares.

 What Is Buying-to-Close and Buying-to-Open?

-Buying-to-close ends a short options position, which could be bearish or bullish depending on if calls or puts were used.
+Buying-to-close ends a short options position, which could be bearish or bullish depending on whether calls or puts were used.

 The Takeaway

-Selling-to-open is used when establishing a short options position, while selling-to-close is an exit transaction.
+Selling-to-open initiates a short options position by creating a new contract obligation, while selling-to-close exits a previously established long position.
 The former is executed when writing an options contract, while the latter closes a long position.
-It is important to know the difference between sell to open vs sell to close before you start options trading.
+It is important to know the difference between sell-to-open vs sell-to-close before you start options trading.

 FAQ

-Is it better to buy stocks at opening or closing?
+Is it better to buy options at opening or closing?

-It is hard to determine what time of the trading day is best to buy and sell stocks and options.
-In general, however, the first hour and last hour of the trading day are the busiest, so there could be more opportunities then with better market depth and liquidity.
-The middle of the trading day sometimes features calmer price action.
+It is hard to determine what time of the trading day is best to buy and sell stocks or options, and it may depend on your goals.
+In general, however, the first hour and last hour of the trading day are the busiest, so there may be more opportunities during those periods with better market depth and liquidity.
+However, higher volatility can also mean increased risk.
+The middle of the trading day sometimes features calmer price action, but big news could turn the tables at any time.

 Can you always sell-to-close options?

 If you bought-to-open an option, you can sell-to-close so long as there is a willing buyer.
+However, low liquidity or wide bid-ask spreads may make closing a position difficult or less favorable.
 You might also consider allowing the option to expire if it will finish out of the money.
 A final possibility is to exercise the right to buy or sell the underlying shares.

 How do you close a sell-to-open call?

 You close a sell-to-open call option by buying-to-close before expiration.
 Bear in mind that the options might expire worthless, so you could do nothing and avoid possible commissions.
-Finally, the options could expire in the money which usually results in a trade of the underlying stock if the option is exercised.
+If the option is in the money at expiration, assignment may occur and you would be required to fulfill the contract.

 Photo credit: iStock/izusek